Bachelor No. 2 or, the Last Remains of the Dodo: Release

 Geffen refused to release Bachelor No. 2, feeling it had no commercial potential.
+According to Mann, the Geffen boss, Jimmy Iovine, said: "Aimee doesn't expect us to put this record out as it is, does she?"
+Mann said Bachelor No. 2 could have been released in 1998, but it was delayed by disputes with Geffen and the marketing for Magnolia.
 In response, Mann sold homemade EPs of her music on tour, a move she described as a "DIY fuck-you-record-company-I'm-selling-it-myself" gesture.
-Geffen allowed Mann to leave her record contact.
-She said later: "I could not have gotten out of there fast enough."

 In 1998, the Sony Music employee Gail Marowitz predicted that Mann would make more money selling 70,000 albums independently than by selling 300,000 on a major label.
 In 1999, Mann and her manager, Michael Hausman, formed their own label, SuperEgo Records.
 With Mann's husband, the songwriter Michael Penn, they also established United Musicians, a collective working outside the major label system.
 Using the money earned through royalties from Magnolia, Mann bought the Bachelor No. 2 masters from Geffen.
+She said later: "I could not have gotten out of there fast enough."

-Mann sold 25,000 copies of Bachelor No. 2 via mail order from her website, a large amount for an independent artist.
+Boosted by attention from Magnolia, Mann sold 25,000 copies of Bachelor No. 2 via mail order from her website, a large amount for an independent artist.
 After she secured a distribution deal, Bachelor No. 2 sold more than 270,000 copies, outperforming I'm With Stupid.
 Pitchfork described this as a "decisive victory".
 The success established Mann as a career artist who could work outside of the major label system.
 As of May 2008, Bachelor No. 2 had sold more than 230,000 copies in the US.
 In 2020, Mann released a 20th-anniversary reissue for Record Store Day, with an alternative track list and five bonus tracks, including songs included on the Magnolia soundtrack.
 Mann said she remained pleased with the album and did not regret leaving Geffen.

 Reception

 On the review aggregator website Metacritic, Bachelor No. 2 has a score of 89 out of 100 based on 13 reviews, indicating "universal acclaim".
-According to Metacritic, it is the 28th best-reviewed album and the ninth best-reviewed indie or alternative album of the decade.
-Slant Magazine named it the 100th-best album of the decade.
+According to Metacritic, it is the 28th-best-reviewed album and the ninth-best-reviewed indie or alternative album of the decade.

 Writing for the New Yorker in 2000, Nick Hornby wrote that Bachelor No. 2 was Mann's strongest work to date, praising her "bleak and bracing cynicism about our ability to connect with fellow humans" and her "sinuous, Burt Bacharach-like melodies".
+Slant Magazine named the album the 100th-best of the decade.

+Reviewing the album in 2019, Pitchfork called it a "contemporary classic" with "the organic flow of a late-night set in a small, hushed room ...
+Though they're by no means minimalistic, these arrangements establish a sense of intimacy that's hard to find on full-band rock records that aren't deliberately, performatively lo-fi."